 Right Size: Convenient options to maintain social distancing

-- Offer box lunches to-go and catering-sized portions of favorite dishes or ready-serve dinners.
+- Offer box lunches to-go and family-sized portions of favorite dishes or ready-serve dinners.

 - Assemble as DIY project kits that offer a simple way to keep idle hands at home busy with minimal social interaction.